insightcrunch/insightcrunch/_posts/2011-01-20-tcs-ilp-bhubaneswar-cracking-the-code.md

 ---

-## Preparing for Technical Module Tests
+## Preparing for Technical Module Tests at Bhubaneswar ILP

 Each major technical module in ILP concludes with an assessment.
 These tests are structured and predictable in a way that rewards systematic preparation.
 Here is how to approach each one.